aimms/language-reference/non-procedural-language-components/set-set-element-and-string-expressions/set-element-expressions.rst

 Let ``S`` be a set, ``i`` a set element expression, and :math:`k` an integer-valued expression.
-The lag and lead operators ``+``, ``++``, ``-``, ``--`` return the element of ``S`` as defined in :numref:`table:set-expr.lag-lead`.
+The lag and lead operators ``+``, ``++``, ``-``, ``--`` return the element of ``S`` as defined in :ref:`this table <table:set-expr.lag-lead>`.
 Please note that these operators are also available in the form of ``+=``, ``-=``, ``++=`` and ``--=``.
 The operators in this form can be used in statements like: